Solar power in California: Mandatory solar power in new homes

 In March 2008, Culver City established the first in the nation mandatory solar photovoltaic requirement, which requires an installation of 1 KW of solar photovoltaic power per 10000 sqft of new or major remodeled commercial building area.

-In March 2013, Lancaster, California became the first U.S. city to mandate the inclusion of solar panels on new homes, requiring that "every new housing development must average 1 kilowatt per house."
+In March 2013, Lancaster became the first U.S. city to mandate the inclusion of solar panels on new homes, requiring that "every new housing development must average 1 kilowatt per house."

 In May 2013, Sebastopol followed suit, requiring new buildings include either 2 W/sq ft (21.7 W/m^{2}) of insulated building space of photovoltaics, or enough to provide 75% of the expected annual electricity use.

-Since January 1, 2014, California law requires all new buildings less than ten stories tall be "solar ready".
+Since January 1, 2014, California law requires that all new buildings less than ten stories tall be "solar ready".

 In April 2016, San Francisco mandated that all new buildings less than ten stories tall include solar panels or solar water heating covering at least 15% of the roof, beginning January 1, 2017.

 In 2018, the State of California Building Standards Commission approved solar installation requirements for all new residential buildings with three stories or fewer.
 This requirement took effect in 2020.